Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/book-1-installations.md

 3. Both commands should return version information
 4. Open VS Code and ensure the C# Dev Kit extension is active
 5. Open pgAdmin and verify you can connect to your PostgreSQL server

+## SQLTools and Postgres Driver Extensions

+1. Open Visual Studio Code
+2. Click on the Extensions icon in the sidebar (or press Ctrl+Shift+X)
+3. Search for **SQLTools**
+4. Click "Install"
+5. Search for **SQLTools PostgreSQL/Cockroach Driver**
+6. Click "Install"
+7. Restart VSCode, or the extensions, if you are prompted to

+## Yaak

+If you haven't install Yaak yet, <a href="https://yaak.app/" target="_blank">visit its website</a> to download and install it.
+It's a fast, open-source API client that is easy to use.

 ## Troubleshooting